 Insurance Billing 101 for therapists in private practice

-Chances are, your graduate program didn’t teach you about how to get paid much less about billing and claims, so you may be asking yourself how to bill insurance for therapy.
+Chances are, your graduate program didn’t teach you about how to get paid much less about therapy billing and claims, so you may be asking yourself how to bill insurance for therapy.

-C. You can use a practice management software, like TheraPlatform , that offers you seamless billing capabilities.
-You want to do your homework because as you will see below, you want a platform that supports all of the functions you need for successful billing.
+C. You can use a practice management software that offers you seamless therapy billing capabilities.
+You want to do your homework because as you will see below, you want a platform that supports all of the functions you need for successful therapy billing.

-Regardless of the process you choose, a basic understanding of billing and claims is must-have knowledge for any clinician.
+Regardless of the process you choose, a basic understanding of therapy billing and claims is must-have knowledge for any clinician.
 Welcome to Claims 101 where you’ll learn how to bill insurance for therapy step-by-step.

 The fact is, no matter what process you choose, filing claims that get paid comes down to 1 very important thing: a clean claim.

 What is a clean claim?
 “Clean claim” is the billing industry’s term for a claim that is complete, factually correct and formatted correctly.
-Almost every billing platform, portal or clearinghouse uses the industry-standard format style of the CMS-1500.
+Almost every therapy billing platform, portal or clearinghouse uses the industry-standard format style of the CMS-1500.

 When third party payers, like insurance companies, receive claims that are missing information, have incorrect information or are not in the correct format, they are required to deny the claim administratively.
 These are NOT denials due to medical necessity issues.
 It simply means there is a problem with the claim itself.